Movement for Black Lives: Platform and statements

 M4BL believes that reparations are a possible and credible goal, precedented by reparations paid to African-American farmers in 2012.

+Movement for Black Lives supports prison abolition, having issued a statement calling for an "End to All Jails, Prisons, and Immigration Detention".

+In 2023-2024, it released the statement "we demand an immediate ceasefire and end to the U.S.–backed occupation of Palestine," committing to resisting the genocide of Gaza."

 Funding and institutional support

 Shortly after the movement published its platform in 2016, 50 organizations had registered their support.
-One major endeavor was the establishment by philanthropic organization Borealis Philanthropy of the Black-Led Movement Fund (BLMF), which received the support of the Ford Foundation.
-Designed to support the work of M4BL, the BLMF is both a pooled donor fund aiming to bring $100 million to the movement, and an initiative aimed at helping the movement build organizational capacity.
+One major endeavor was the establishment by philanthropic organization Borealis Philanthropy of the Black-Led Movement Fund (BLMF).
+Designed to support the work of M4BL, the BLMF is both a pooled donor fund aiming to bring $100 million to the movement and an initiative aimed at helping the movement build organizational capacity.

 Major events

 Cleveland State University protests

 On July 24, 2015, individuals from across the country gathered at Cleveland State University in response to incidents of police brutality against the African-American community.
-Specifically, the deaths of individuals such as Michael Brown, Eric Garner, and Tamir Rice sparked a need for the conference among the African-American community.
-During the three day conference (July 24–26), activists participated in discussions, viewed short films, and engaged in workshops designed to mobilize individuals seeking to find solutions to the problems that black communities face.
+Specifically, the deaths of individuals such as Michael Brown, Eric Garner, and Tamir Rice, sparked a need for the conference among the African-American community.
+During the three day conference (July 24–26), activists participated in discussions, viewed short films and engaged in workshops designed to mobilize individuals seeking to find solutions to the problems that black communities face.
 The Cleveland State University convention is considered the first major gathering of the Movement for Black Lives, with more than 1,500 individuals attended the conference.
 Subsequently, activists from the convention embarked on a mission to establish the official Movement for Black Lives organization, as well as establish a policy platform that could guide activists from around the country in their fight to end police brutality and discrimination against blacks within the United States.

-The conference gained even more national media attention when, on the last day of the convention, a Cleveland Regional Transit Authority (RTA) officer maced a crowd of primarily African-American activists just blocks away from Cleveland State University.
+The conference gained even more national media attention when, on the last day of the convention, a Cleveland Regional Transit Authority (RTA) officer maced a crowd of primarily African-American activists just blocked away from Cleveland State University.
 The crowd had gathered in response to an RTA officer's detention of an African-American teen for intoxication.
-According to authorities, the teenager was unable to "care for himself" due to his level of intoxication, and thus the authorities thought it was necessary to take him into custody.
-During the teenager's detention a crowd gathered around the police cruiser to protest the detention of the teen; in order to clear the crowd from the path of the police cruiser, "a Transit Police officer used a general burst of pepper spray" directed toward the activists.
+According to authorities, the teenager was unable to "care for himself" due to his level of intoxication and thus the authorities thought it was necessary to take him into custody.
+During the teenager's detention, a crowd gathered around the police cruiser to protest the detention of the teen; in order to clear the crowd from the path of the police cruiser, "a Transit Police officer used a general burst of pepper spray" directed toward the activists.
 The incident drew criticism as interest groups, such as the ACLU of Ohio, believed "the use of pepper spray by law enforcement as a means of crowd control is questionable."